Q: What are your general hours of operation?

 Q: What is Gadolinium Contrast or MRI exams?

 A: Gadolinium-Based Contrast Agents (GBCA) are intravenous drugs used in diagnostic imaging procedures to accentuate vessels and to enhance the image quality of body organs and tissues with MRI or MR Angiography.

 Q: What if I do not have medical insurance?

 A: Doctors Imaging offers discounts for “cash pay” patients and is always happy to work with our patients to make the expense of these tests as reasonable and manageable as possible.
 A payment plan may also be arranged if needed.
-Doctors Imaging also accepts Visa, MasterCard, Discover, and American Express.
-Please contact our office for further information.
+Doctors Imaging accepts Visa, MasterCard, Discover, and American Express.
+Please contact our office for more information.